twardokus/v2verifier/README.md

 ## License Information & Reuse
 This software, and its components, are freely available for reuse **with** attribution.
-If this code is shared or reused, with or without modification, attribution to the following authors is required.
+If you use this code in your research, please reference this repository with attribution to all of the following authors:

-Authors:
 - Geoff Twardokus
 - Samantha Baker
 - Jaime Ponicki